 May the 4th Be With You: Quotes on Building an Empire From George Lucas

 Not many people can claim they've truly shaped popular culture, but George Lucas can.
-His creation, Star Wars, didn't just render an entire fictional universe, it has earned about $6.6 billion across 17 theatrical releases (adjusted for inflation) since 1977.
-It's also a full-fledged cultural phenomenon.
-The franchise has brought more than $32 billion to retailers through related novels, video games and fan projects galore.
+His creation, Star Wars, didn't just render an entire fictional universe, but also a full-fledged cultural phenomenon.
+Total ticket sales alone are in the billions, and the franchise has brought more than $32 billion to retailers through related novels, video games and fan projects galore.
 (One recent project merged Star Wars with the iconic Sgt.
 Pepper's Lonely Hearts Club Band album by The Beatles.)

 Meanwhile, Lucas is also a successful entrepreneur, founding Lucasfilm, which he sold to Disney in 2012 for more than $4 billion, and Industrial Light & Magic, a visual effects company that was also acquired by Disney.